natenka/pyneng-book-en/docs/source/book/23_oop_special_methods/underscore_names.rst

 One underscore before name
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One underscore before method name indicates that method is an internal feature of the implementation and it should not be used directly.
+One underscore before method name indicates that method is an internal feature of implementation and it should not be used directly.

 For example, CiscoSSH class uses paramiko to connect to equipment: